Washington University School of Law,

 Thompson Coburn LLP;

-Katherine's practice supports complex commercial litigation at the state and national level across the United States by assisting with legal research, document review, client communication, and motion practice.
+Katherine's practice supports complex commercial and fiduciary litigation across the United States by assisting with case strategy, legal writing, client management, and motion practice.

 In the summer of 2020, Katherine co-founded the grassroots voter engagement organization, Power 2 the Polls, which has registered over 300 people to vote across Missouri, Illinois, South Carolina, and Washington D.C.
 She has also published a hundred-page book entitled The Afterdeath and was the South Carolina State Champion for the Poetry Out Loud National Recitation Contest.